 How to Make Felt Letters of the Alphabet

 Make a set of alphabet letters for the felt board that will engage and entertain your early learner.
-Felt is a perfect material for making letters of the alphabet - it is colorful, easy to cut, and provides a quiet, mess free activity.
+Felt letters are easy to make and provide opportunities for language and sensory experiences.

 This post contains affiliate links.
 Privacy and Disclosure

-Have you seen the alphabet cards we made recently with cardboard and self-adhesive letters?
+Related: alphabet cards made with cardboard and self-adhesive letters

 Homemade letters of the alphabet are easy to make and fun to use in literacy activities.